Necessary vs Sufficient

 If you’re a father, you’re definitely male.
 So being a father is a sufficient condition for being a male.
 (But you could be a male without being a father, so it’s not necessary.)

-By the way, my favourite DSci-related example of something being sufficient but not necessary is the Turing Test.
+By the way, my favourite data science-related example of something being sufficient but not necessary is the Turing Test.
 If you pass the Turing Test, you’re definitely intelligent.
 So it’s sufficient.
+[Hah, reading this a few years later, this sentence has not aged well!]

 But you could fail it, and still be intelligent.
 Perhaps you’re French, and don’t speak English.
 Or more interestingly, maybe you’re an alien with a different way of thinking.
 So it’s not necessary.